Viraltag Review (2020)

 Creating and Scheduling Posts

 Now that I’ve covered my preferred method of reaching the Viraltag scheduling window, let’s talk about all you can do with this tool.
 First, atop the scheduling window is a list of all of your connected social accounts.
 To select an account you want to add a post to, all you have to do is click it so that it’s highlighted.
-Additionally, for Pinterest posts, you can choose which board you’d like to post to using the drop-down menu.
-Even better, you can schedule posts to multiple boards by continuing to select them.

 Under your account list is where you’ll see an image and a text box.
 Depending on the site, this text box may be pre-populated with a description of the article or a headline.
 If that’s not the case or you just want to tweak the post, you can easily edit the text to your liking.
-Also helpful is that, if you select a Twitter account to post to, it will provide you a character count to ensure your text doesn’t get cut off.
+Also helpful is that, if you select a Twitter account to post to, it will provide you with a character count to ensure your text doesn’t get cut off.
 As for the image, that can be swapped out by clicking the square.
 This will launch a new window where you can upload images from your computer, Facebook, Instagram, Dropbox and more.

 Once you have your selected image and text in place, I’d recommend paying attention to the section labeled “Source URL.”
 This will determine what link is shared when you post your content.